ni/nimi-python/docs/nidcpower/class.rst

         Specifies whether a sequence should repeat indefinitely.
         Refer to the Sequence Source Mode topic in the NI DC Power Supplies and SMUs Help for more information about infinite sequencing.
-        :py:attr:`nidcpower.Session.sequence_loop_count_is_finite` property is set to False,  the :py:attr:`nidcpower.Session.sequence_loop_count` property is ignored.
+        When the :py:attr:`nidcpower.Session.sequence_loop_count_is_finite` property is set to False, the :py:attr:`nidcpower.Session.sequence_loop_count` property is ignored.
         Default Value: True

-        .. note:: This property is not supported by all devices.
-When the
+        .. note:: This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.